joomengine/jcb-documentation/english/README.md

 1. **See the big picture of a component** so you understand what JCB ultimately packages.
 [Joomla Components in JCB](./Joomla-Components.md) explains how every view, helper, script, and configuration ends up inside the compiled extension.
 2. **Review Joomla's MVC structure** to see how administrator and site applications mirror each other, how controllers, models, and views are named, and how packages are assembled.
 [Component Structure and MVC Implementation](./Component-Structure-and-MVC-Implementation.md) bridges the gap between Joomla theory and JCB's automation.
 3. **Clarify the JCB workflow mindset**—what the tool automates, what remains in your control, and how Dynamic Gets act as graphically designed database queries that feed your views.
 [Joomla Component Builder – Beginner-Friendly Guide](./Intro-to-JCB.md) summarises prerequisites, environment expectations, and the overall build loop, while the updated [Dynamic Get overview](./dynamicGet.md#overview) explains how the visual query builder maps to generated models.
 4. **Map the database-to-interface relationship** so you know how admin views, site views, and fields combine to deliver data to users.
-Start with the new [JCB!
-Fields primer](./JCB-Fields.md) to see how a single field definition controls storage, rendering, validation, and sharing.
+Start with the new [JCB Fields primer](./JCB-Fields.md) to see how a single field definition controls storage, rendering, validation, and sharing.
 Then use [General Planning](./General-Planning.md) and [Field Types](./Field-Types.md) to plan entities, choose field types, and prepare for compilation, while the refreshed [Adding Site Views](./Adding-Site-Views-to-a-Component.md) guide explains how Dynamic Gets, templates, layouts, reusable code blocks, and libraries assemble the public experience.

 > 🧭 **Outcome:** you should be able to describe the main Joomla directories, explain how JCB mirrors them, and articulate the planning steps before touching the builder interface.